Kiana, Alaska: History

-Pre Contact
+Before contact

 Kiana, meaning where three rivers meet, was founded several centuries ago.
-Before Kiana became a village, the Inupiat Eskimos tended to travel with certain animal herds; constantly hunting for meat and furs.
+Before Kiana became a village, the Inupiat tended to travel with certain animal herds; constantly hunting for meat and furs.

 In the 1800s, the Inupiaqs of Kiana used to live along the Kobuk River.
-Throughout the year the villagers would hunt and fish near their houses.
-They moved to where there was an abundance of animals and fish.
-The Inupiaqs lived in sod houses, and did not live in them twice, because they would move to where the animals were.
+Throughout the year the villagers hunted and fished near their houses.
+They moved to an area where there was an abundance of animals and fish.
+The Inupiaqs lived in sod houses as they followed game.

 When someone died inside the house they abandoned it, believing they would catch a contagious disease.
-Instead of building coffins or digging graves, the villagers wrapped the bodies of the deceased in cloths and put poles in them to make a teepee shape.
+Instead of building coffins or digging graves, the villagers wrapped the bodies of the deceased in cloths; they put poles in the cloths making the shape of a teepee.

-Archaeological study has been done on the local site 'Igliqtiqsiugvigruaq' (Swift Water Place) which was inhabited by the ancestors of the present day residents of Kiana from 1790 to 1810.
+Archaeological studies have been done on the local site 'Igliqtiqsiugvigruaq' (Swift Water Place) which was inhabited by the ancestors of the present day residents of Kiana from 1790 to 1810.
 The town consisted of burrowed homes connected by tunnels.

-Early 20th Century
+Early 20th century

-The first white men came up with boats in 1898 and changed the way of life.
-They settled in where is now Kiana.
-More white men came in 1901 and 1902, and started building houses.
-Inupiaq women moved to them and married them.
+The first white people arrived from the south with boats in 1898 and changed the way of life.
+They settled in what is now Kiana.
+More white people came in 1901 and 1902 and started building houses.
+Inupiaq women moved to them and married the men.

-Archaeologists have discovered a pre-contact Inupaiq village near Kiana.
+Archaeologists have discovered a pre-contact Inupiaq village near Kiana.
 From carbon dating, the archaeologists discovered the village was from the late 1700s to the early 1800s.
-When more digging was done, they found that some of the houses they excavated were connected with tunnels and passageways.
+After more digging was done, they found that some of the houses they excavated were connected with tunnels and passageways.
 The average house size in the village was about the size of typical one-roomed cabins.
 Some of the artifacts that were found include metal fragments and shards, as well as glass beads.

 Kiana is the central village of the Kobuk river, for Kowagmiut Inupaiq Eskimos.
 Kiana became known to the Federal Government after a population increase, eventually making the town in to a city, in the year 1915.
 A United States Post Office was founded in the year 1964.